“Settle some things": Prophet shares how Partey can win court case 'spiritually'

 - A prominent Ghanaian prophet claims there is a spiritual path that could help Thomas Partey overcome his ongoing legal battle in the United Kingdom

-- Partey, who is facing five charges linked to alleged sexual offences, was recently hit with two additional counts, intensifying the case against him
+- Partey is facing five charges linked to alleged sexual offences, and was recently hit with two additional counts

 - The former Arsenal midfielder, despite the mounting scrutiny, made his return to action, featuring as Villarreal edged Levante in La Liga